-A job is a unit of work you send to Infoprint Manager for processing.
-A job may consist of a single file or many files.
-(To submit multiple files in a single job you must use the pdpr command.)
-In Infoprint Manager terminology, each file in the job and its accompanying attributes is called a document.
+A job is a unit of work you send to InfoPrint Manager for processing.
+A job can consist of a single file or many files.
+(To submit multiple files in a single job you must use the pdpr command, InfoPrint Submit Express, or InfoPrint Job Ticketer.)
+In InfoPrint Manager terminology, each file in the job and its accompanying attributes is called a document.
 (Both jobs and documents include attributes that define their respective requirements.)